 The other basket was a plastic, pea-green laundry basket — cheap as they come — with sides so thin I was surprised it could hold anything at all.
 Though it appeared almost new, stress cracks were already forming at the corners of the lip.
 Once these gave way the webbing below would soon fall apart.

 Each basket was less than half full: no more than forty pounds of fish in total.
-They were all bottom feeders — snapper, bass, grouper, jack, and some other types I didn’t recognize.
+They were all bottom feeders — snapper, bass, grouper, jack, and some other fish I didn’t recognize.
 A couple of small nurse sharks were mixed in the bunch.
-Except for João’s beautiful jewfish, all the fish were under five pounds.
+Except for João’s beautiful jewfish, all the fish weighed under five pounds.

 “Not so many fish,” Mamede said, reading my thoughts.
 It was a lousy haul for three men working through the night.
 “It will be better further in,” he added, tossing his last spool into the line basket.